U.S. Stocks Fall as Economic Data Disappoints

 Continue Reading Below

-The WSJ Dollar Index slipped 0.2% and the yield on the 10-year U.S. Treasury edged down slightly to 2.329% from 2.400% Thursday.
-Yields fall as prices rise.
+Treasury yields and the dollar edged lower Friday, after a closely watched measure of underlying U.S. inflation came in soft.

-The stocks that climbed were defensive plays.
-Utilities, often called bond proxies because of their steady dividend payouts, were the best performers in the S&P 500 on Friday, up 0.5%.
+When excluding food and energy prices, the consumer-price index, which measures what Americans pay for everything from vegetables to new vehicles, rose 1.9% in April from the prior year, the first time it has been below 2% since October 2015, the Labor Department reported.

-Earlier Friday, retail sales improved slightly less than anticipated in April, according to the Commerce Department, and a closely watched measure of underlying U.S. inflation came in soft, the Labor Department said.
-When excluding food and energy prices, the consumer-price index, which measures what Americans pay for everything from vegetables to new vehicles, rose 1.9% in April from the prior year, the first time it's been below 2% since October 2015.
+The latest readings on the U.S. economy follow a string of soft first-quarter data.
+Many investors have largely brushed off signs of weak economic growth in 2017, reasoning that the first few months of the year tend to be slow and corporate earnings have been stronger than expected.
+U.S. stocks are hovering close to record highs, while volatility has fallen to historic lows.

 Continue Reading Below